 Heat oven to 350*.
 Gently melt butter in a fairly large saucepan (try to avoid the microwave), and then add soda, powder, & sugar.
 Mix well with a whisk, and then for a little slice of heaven, taste-test at this point.
 Isn’t that yummy?!
 Add in your flour and stir well.
 Spread and pat into ungreased pans, and bake for 15 minutes.

-In the meantime, boil the raspberries, arrowroot & OJ for a minute or so, being careful not to let it burn.
+In the meantime, boil the raspberries, arrowroot and OJ for a minute or so, being careful not to let it burn.
 It will thicken a little.

 When the crust is done, sprinkle both chocolate chips on, and then drizzle the raspberries over the top.
 Bake another 10-15 minutes, or until raspberries are set up a little more.

-Makes a 9×13 pan and a square pan.
+Makes a 9×13 pan plus a square pan.

 If you want to make them ahead, you could cut into bars and freeze so you can pull them out later for a yummy treat.
 They'd probably be just fine frozen right in the pan, too.
 Best eaten with a big glass of fresh raw milk!